AliTVTeam/AliTV-perl-interface/doc/alitv-filter.md

 - `--min-seq-length`/`--max-seq-length`   Minimum/Maximum length for chromosomes

     Specifies the minimal or maximum length for chromosomes.
-A integer is expected and specifies the length in nucleotids.
+An integer is expected and specifies the length in nucleotids.

 - `--ignore-json` Ignore settings in JSON file

-    Speciefies if the current settings from the JSON should be ignored, otherwise a combination of the limits inside the JSON file and the command line parameters will be used for filtering.
+    If enabled, the current settings from the JSON are ignored, otherwise a combination of the limits inside the JSON file and the command line parameters will be used for filtering.